- Pain in buttocks

 Where is the gluteus minimus muscle?

 The gluteus minimus is located in the hip.
-It attaches the hip bone to the upper leg.
+It attaches the hip bone (ilium) to the upper leg (greater trochanter of the femur).
 It lies under both the gluteus medius and gluteus maximus.

 What movements does the gluteus minimus control?